Use historic texts and literary resources to engage students and deepen their understanding as they read Code Talker by Joseph Bruchac.

 Have students read this informational text after they finish Chapter 12 when Ned attends code school.
 Ask students to discuss why developing codes and being able to crack them was essential to the war.

-“A Flag that Honors War Veterans” by Shawn E. Hanscom
+“A Flag that Honors War Veterans” by Shawn E. Hanscom (6th grade)

 In this informational text, Shawn E. Hanscom discusses the creation of the first Service Flag and what it represents.
 Created during World War I, the flag represents the support of family members for their loved ones currently enlisted and loved ones that have died at war.